 PRANDIN (repaglinide) by Molecular Devices is pancreas.
 First approved in 1997.

-PRANDIN (repaglinide) is an oral meglitinide that stimulates insulin secretion from pancreatic beta cells by closing ATP-dependent potassium channels, leading to calcium influx and insulin release.
-It is indicated for Type 2 Diabetes Mellitus as a glucose-dependent insulin secretagogue.
-The mechanism is highly selective for pancreatic beta cells with minimal effects on cardiac or skeletal muscle.
+PRANDIN (repaglinide) is an oral meglitinide that stimulates insulin secretion from pancreatic beta cells by closing ATP-dependent potassium channels, leading to calcium influx and glucose-dependent insulin release.
+It is indicated for type 2 diabetes management as monotherapy or combination therapy.
+The mechanism is highly tissue-selective with minimal effects on cardiac and skeletal muscle.

 pancreas.
 This action is dependent upon functioning beta (ß) cells in the pancreatic islets.
 Insulin release is glucose-dependent and diminishes at low glucose concentrations.
 Repaglinide closes ATP-dependent potassium channels in the ß-cell membrane by binding at characterizable sites.
 This…